Silicon Wafer Substrate

 Typical Silicon Wafer Substrate Resistivities:

-1-30 Ω-cm - low resistivity, used for CMOS logic
+• 1–30 Ω·cm – low resistivity, used for CMOS logic

-30-100 Ω-cm - epitaxial substrates
+• 30–100 Ω·cm – epitaxial substrates

-1000 Ω-cm - high resistivity, used for RF devices
+• 1000 Ω·cm – high resistivity, used for RF devices

 Flatness/Smoothness

 Surface flatness measures how planar the substrate surface is, while smoothness indicates roughness.
-Both are important for clean photolithography patterning and ensuring devices build correctly.
-Flatness is quantified using a measurement called Total Thickness Variation (TTV).
-Good flats have TTV < 10 μm across the wafer.
-Smoothness or roughness is measured using Root Mean Squared (RMS) roughness.
-High end substrates have RMS roughness < 0.5 nm.
+Both are important for clean photolithography patterning and ensuring devices are built correctly.

 Manufacturing of Silicon Wafer Substrate

-Producing high quality silicon wafer substrates is an immense technical challenge requiring advanced manufacturing techniques.
+Producing high-quality silicon wafer substrates is an immense technical challenge requiring advanced manufacturing techniques.
 Here is a quick overview:

-Ingot Growth
+• Ingot Growth

-Everything starts with grow large single-crystal ingots using the Czochralski method.
+Everything starts with growing large single-crystal ingots using the Czochralski method.
 In this process, chunks of ultrapure polysilicon are loaded into a quartz crucible and melted.
 A tiny single crystal "seed" is lowered until it just touches the molten surface, then slowly withdrawn upwards.
 As the seed crystal is pulled up, liquid silicon solidifies onto it, allowing a large single crystal to be grown.

-Slicing
+• Slicing

 The large single crystal ingot is sliced into individual wafers using internal diameter saws.
-Diamond embedded blades continuously cut very thin slices from the entire ingot simultaneously.
+Diamond-embedded blades continuously cut very thin slices from the entire ingot simultaneously.
 Cooling fluid is used to minimize damage from friction and heating.

-Lapping
+• Lapping

 After slicing, wafers have moderately rough surfaces.
 An abrasive lapping process is used to flatten them.
 This involves forcing each wafer surface against a cast iron lapping plate covered with an abrasive slurry.
-The plate rotates while precisely controlled pressure is applied from the wafer surface.
+The plate rotates while precisely controlled pressure is applied to the wafer surface.

 Lapping removes material evenly from the surface while flattening any protrusions or ridges left from slicing.
 This helps improve overall wafer flatness.

-Etching
+• Etching

-Polishing
+• Polishing

 Polishing continues until the desired surface RMS roughness specification is reached.
-Many cycles of precision polishing may be needed to achieve single digit angstrom roughness.
+Many cycles of precision polishing may be needed to achieve single-digit angstrom roughness.

-Excessive Stress and Failure
+Excessive Stress and Cracking

-Thermal Expansion Differences
+Thermal Expansion Mismatch

 Crystallographic Defects

-Diffusion and Ion Implantation Effects
+Diffusion and Ion Implantation Anomalies

 Things to Consider When Handling and Storing Silicon Wafer Substrates